-We went to a friend’s house and they served us a salad with a store-bought lemon vinaigrette and my son was in love.
-Since then he refused to use any other kind for his salad.
+We went to a friend’s house and they served us a salad with a store-bought creamy lemon vinaigrette and my son was in love.
+Since then he refused to use any other kind of dressing for his salad.
 I had to look for the dressing from every store I went to until I found the one he was in love with so much.
-I had to make it at home so he would be happy and we could go back to enjoying salads at home.
+Making it at home was a better option, so he would be happy and we could go back to enjoying salads.
 I am sure you will love it too once you try it.

 Simple ingredients that can be found in any pantry at home, make this simple, but delicious recipe.